Back to StorageRadar

 Config snippet

-StorageRadar generates the correct config snippet for your AI client automatically — click Copy Client Config Snippet in the Integrations screen.
-Below is an example of what the snippet looks like for Claude Desktop.
+StorageRadar generates the correct config snippet for your AI client automatically.
+Click Copy Client Config Snippet in the Integrations screen.
+Below is an example for Claude Desktop.

-The MCP server uses Streamable HTTP transport on port 7342 (protocol revision 2025-11-25).
-Your token goes in the Authorization header — no proxy, no stdio bridge needed.
+The MCP server uses Streamable HTTP transport on port 7342.
+Your token goes in the Authorization header.
+No proxy or stdio bridge is needed.

 Claude Desktop / any JSON-config client